SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/markdown-bundle.md

 ## Installing KnpMarkdownBundle

-No such luck!
-And that makes sense: Symfony starts small, but makes it easy to add more stuff.
-Since I don't want to write a markdown parser by hand - that would be *crazy* - let's find something that can help us!
+Nope!
+And that makes sense: Symfony starts small but makes it super easy to add more stuff.
+Since I don't want to write a markdown parser by hand - that would be *crazy* - let's find something that can help!
 Google for `KnpMarkdownBundle` and find its GitHub page.
 This isn't the only bundle that can parse markdown, but it's a good one.
 My *hope* is that it will add a service to our app that can handle all the markdown parsing for us.

-Copy the composer require, find your terminal and paste:
+Copy the composer require line, find your terminal and paste:

 ```terminal
 composer require knplabs/knp-markdown-bundle